 Are you ready to enjoy the best visual art Los Angeles has to offer?
 Did we mention it is all available without paying an admission fee?

-That’s right, the Getty Center has long been a (FREE) staple of the Los Angeles area.
+That’s right, the Getty Center museum has long been a (FREE) staple of the Los Angeles area.
 If it’s not on your to-do list, it should be!

 - Because of height restrictions in the area, half of the Getty Center is underground – it is three stories both up and down.

-- Every spring the Getty hires a herd of goats to clear the brush and reduce fire danger on the hillside.
+- Every spring the Getty museum hires a herd of goats to clear the brush and reduce fire danger on the hillside.

 - When the Italian beige-colored travertine stone (which makes up most of the building) was split for construction it exposed hidden fossils – leaves, shells, twigs, branches, and feathers.
 You can conduct a super cool fossil hunt on the floor and in the walls!